-This is chapter 11 of a 15 part series about digital nomading and location independence.
+This is chapter 12 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 Booking in Advance or After you Arrive?

 For the first year of my travels, I only booked 3-5 days of hotels before arriving.
 By not hunting for longer term housing until after I arrived, I could explore neighborhoods and apartments in person.